14 Rules for Writing Multiple-Choice Questions - BYU Testing 2026

 1. Click ‘Get Form’ to open it in the editor.

 3. Proceed to the 'Discovery Questions' section.
-Answer each question thoughtfully, as they are designed to uncover your financial goals and concerns.
+Here, answer questions regarding your financial goals and concerns.
+This will help tailor your financial plan.

 4. In the 'Assets' section, list all personal and investment assets along with their values.
-This will help in assessing your overall financial situation.
+Ensure accuracy for effective planning.

 5. Move on to the 'Liabilities' section.
-Document any debts or obligations you have, including mortgages and loans, which will provide a clearer picture of your net worth.
+Provide details about any debts or obligations you have, including mortgages and loans.

-6. Complete the 'Income' section by detailing all sources of income.
-This includes salaries, bonuses, and any other earnings that contribute to your financial landscape.
+6. Complete the 'Income' section by detailing all sources of income, including salaries and benefits.

-7. Finally, review all sections for accuracy before saving or sharing your completed document directly from our platform.
+7. Finally, review all sections for completeness before saving or sharing your document directly from our platform.

 See more 14 Rules for Writing Multiple-Choice Questions - BYU Testing versions